-A kit is available for adding a physical Ethernet port to the Teensy 4.1.
+Parts are available for adding a physical Ethernet port to the Teensy 4.1.
 This is available as either a kit that requires some soldering or as a fully assembled board.

 The kit includes a small PCB, Ethernet MagJack connector, 2 2×3 male headers, a 0.1uF capacitor and a 4.5″ ribbon cable.
 All parts are through-hole and easily soldered.